Leo Baeck Institute Jerusalem

 The Leo Baeck Institute Jerusalem for the Study of German and Central European Jewry, founded in 1955, is a research institute based in Jerusalem, Israel.
 While affiliated with the Leo Baeck Institute and its affiliates in New York/Berlin (Leo Baeck Institute New York) and London (Leo Baeck Institute London), it is an independent organization under Israeli law.
-Since 2019, the institute has been led by Galili Shaḥar.
+Since 2026, the institute has been led by Prof. Guy Miron.

+The Leo Baeck Institute Jerusalem activities are focused on the promotion of research, an ongoing cultural program, and archival documentation.
+The institute publishes a bi-annual journal called "Chidushim" (חידושים - "innovations"), which publishes articles about the history of central-european Jewry.